RISPLab/.github/profile/README.md

 >- 💡 Exploring how machine learning can help tackle climate change
 >- 🤔 ...

-If you'd like to explore more about our work, here are some latest articles from **`CCENET`** members:
+If you'd like to explore more about our work, here are some latest articles from **`RISP`** members:

 >- 👩‍👩‍👦‍👦 [Modeling the emission trading scheme from an agent-based perspective](https://doi.org/10.1016/j.ejor.2020.03.080) (European Journal of Operational Research, 2020)
 >- ✈️ [Global supply-chain effects of COVID-19 control measures](https://doi.org/10.1038/s41562-020-0896-8) (Nature Human Behaviour, 2020)